liquity/bold/INSTRUCTIONS.md

 ## Getting started

-### 1. Clone the repository
+Clone the repository:

 ```bash
 git clone git@github.com:liquity/bold.git
 cd bold
 ```

-### 2. Install the dependencies

-First, install the npm dependencies for all the packages in the repo:
+Install the npm dependencies for all the packages in the repo:

 ```bash
 pnpm install